 Tune in to whatever news source you most trust to give you up-to-date information on weather.
 You can do this by watching TV, using the radio, social media, a computer, or your phone.
 If local officials warn you to evacuate the area, listen to their precautions.
 Until the evacuation order has been issued, stay in a small, interior room, closet or hallway on the lowest level during the storm.
 You want as many walls between you and the storm as possible.

-Del-Air Heating, Air Conditioning and Plumbing was founded in 1983 with the purpose of helping consumers, builders, and commercial clients with their heating and air issues by providing exceptional customer services.
+Del-Air Heating and Air Conditioning was founded in 1983 with the purpose of helping clients with their heating and air issues by providing exceptional customer services.
 We are one of the largest residential heating and air conditioning companies in Florida.
 If you have a problem with your HVAC system, need maintenance, or would like to install a new unit, we can help.